 Dance4 and Critical Path in Sydney have an alternate year research residency exchange.
 It enables dance artists and choreographers to undertake open-ended research internationally with the support of the host organisation.

 In Spring 2019 Pepa Ubera undertook the opportunity.
-In August 2019, Australian Artist Angela Goh will be hosted at iC4C in exchange.
+In August 2019, Australian Artist Angela Goh was also hosted at iC4C in exchange.